Roshan-R/applock/README.md

 An applocker for linux

 # Dependencies
-applockes depends on libconfig and openssl
+applockes depends on libconfig and openssl. it uses zenity to make dialogues

 # Builing
 to build applock, run